dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 This is essentially understanding what order a complex graph of dependencies can be executed in:

+I was tryign to develop aa systems understaading of each of the major components and how they interacted.
 I had spent about 4 hours understanding this inintialization and during a standup mentioned this:

 My coworker told me to setup a runtime invariant that just check and fail if it's dependencies aren't yet initialized: